justin-blankenship/SmoothGif/README.md

 npm start
 ```

+Notes:
-Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.
+- If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

+- To run this app, you'll need to navigate to the `src` folder and run the command `npm start`

 ## Resources for Learning Electron